 WHAT ABOUT JEWELWEED IN JUNALUSKA?
 Impatiens capensis, jewelweed, is the only moisture-indicating species that was found (often in abundance) around all but one individual at the Junaluska site but at none of the Waynesville locales.
 A quick internet search reveals this:Impatiens capensis is an annual plant native to North America.
 It is common in bottomland soils, ditches, and along creeks.
 The preference is light shade to partial sun, wet to moist conditions, and a fertile soil with an abundance of organic material.
 Submergence of the roots by flood water is tolerated for up to 2 weeks without apparent ill-effects.Overall, now that the 2008 specimens have established (or died or severely declined), we have a terrific opportunity to make qualitative and quantitative observations that might lead to real breakthroughs in understanding the habitat preferences of America's eastern species of genus Torreya.

 Experienced ecologists are encouraged to survey the matrix above and to click on the photo-essays for each individual specimen planted in Junaluska and Waynesville (the links to each specimen are listed at bottom).
-Please email your conclusions and speculations (and any advice for future on-site observations) to Connie Barlow: email@example.com
+Please email your conclusions and speculations (and any advice for future on-site observations) to Connie Barlow: conniebarlow52 at gmail.com

 "REWILDING" AS THE ULTIMATE GOAL